 For a group of sad people we look...pretty good.
 Warm air and a change of scenery can really help.

-I know that some people in grief prefer to celebrate the holidays, but they amend them in someway.
-Some families choose to leave an empty place at the table for their lost loved one.
-Other's choose to go to the movies.
-My hope is that everyone feels comfortable to do whatever they want - there’s no single prescription for making it through your year of firsts.
+There are others in grief who prefer to celebrate the holidays, but amend them in some way.
+You may choose to leave an empty place at the table for your lost loved one.
+Perhaps you will visit the cemetery or the space where you spread ashes.
+My hope is that everyone feels like they have the space to do whatever they want - there’s no single prescription for making it through your year of firsts.
+There should be no one forcing you to conform to any sort of tradition.
 Do whatever feels best.
+I have found that grief is a perfectly acceptable reason to be selfish.
+Don't worry about the in-laws, ignore the judgemental looks from your cousin, you do whatever you have to do to make it through the season.